gchq/gaffer-doc/docs/development-guide/example-deployment/writing-the-schema.md

 the `source` and `destination` fields, these must match the types associated with the vertex field in the relevant entities.
 From the example, we can see that the source of a `Created` edge is a `Person` so we will use the placeholder type we set as the `vertex` field which is `id.person.string`.
-Similarly the destination is a `Software` node so we will use its placeholder of `id.software.string`.
+Similarly the destination is a `Software` vertex so we will use its placeholder of `id.software.string`.

 We must also set whether an edge is directed or not, in this case it is as only a person can create software not the other way around.
 To set this we will use the `true` type, but note that this is a placeholder and must still be defined in the types.json.

-Continuing with the example, the nodes and edges also have some properties associated with each such as name, age etc. These can also be added to the schema using a properties map to result in the extended schema below.
+Continuing with the example, the entities and edges also have some properties associated with each such as name, age etc. These can also be added to the schema using a properties map to result in the extended schema below.